yeazzz3x2c1/PCX-Decoder/README.md

-A tool for decode and display PCX file developed in C#.
+A tool for decoding and display PCX file developed in C#.

 # Contact
 Author: Feng-Hao Yeh